CIBC-Internal/python/Doc/library/urllib.request.rst

    the only ones that use *data*; the HTTP request will be a POST instead of a GET when the *data* parameter is provided.  *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.

-   The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format.
+   The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns an ASCII string in this format.
 It should be encoded to bytes before being used as the *data* parameter.
-The charset parameter in ``Content-Type`` header may be used to specify the encoding.
-If charset parameter is not sent with the Content-Type header, the server following the HTTP 1.1 recommendation may assume that the data is encoded in ISO-8859-1 encoding.
-It is advisable to use charset parameter with encoding used in ``Content-Type`` header with the :class:`Request`.

    *headers* should be a dictionary, and will be treated as if :meth:`add_header` was called with each key and value as arguments.
-   This is often used to "spoof" the ``User-Agent`` header, which is used by a browser to identify itself -- some HTTP servers only allow requests coming from common browsers as opposed to scripts.
+   This is often used to "spoof" the ``User-Agent`` header value, which is used by a browser to identify itself -- some HTTP servers only allow requests coming from common browsers as opposed to scripts.
    For example, Mozilla Firefox may identify itself as ``"Mozilla/5.0